vaanyasingh76-spec/Digital-Literacy-Project/task-5-cybercrime/prevention-checklist.md

-## Stay Safe Online Checklist (For College Students in India)
+# Stay Safe Online Checklist (For College Students in India)

-# Simple Safety Tips
+##  General Safety Tips

--Never share your OTP, UPI PIN, or bank password with anyone, even if they say they are from your bank or a “support team.”
+- Never share your OTP, UPI PIN, or bank password with anyone, even if they claim to be from a bank or official service.

--Always check UPI payment requests properly before approving them.
-Make sure the name and amount are correct.
+- Always carefully check UPI payment requests before approving them.
+Verify the name and amount properly.

--Don’t click on random links sent through WhatsApp, SMS, or email, especially if they look suspicious or too urgent.
+- Do not click on unknown or suspicious links sent via WhatsApp, SMS, or email.

--Use strong passwords and try not to reuse the same password for all your accounts.
+- Use strong passwords and avoid using the same password across multiple accounts.

--Turn on two-factor authentication (2FA) wherever possible for extra safety.
+- Enable two-factor authentication (2FA) for extra protection on important apps.

--Only download apps from trusted stores like Google Play Store or Apple App Store.
+- Download apps only from trusted sources like Google Play Store or Apple App Store.

--Avoid sharing sensitive details like Aadhaar number, OTP, or bank info on unknown websites or calls.
+- Never share sensitive details like Aadhaar number, OTP, or bank information on random websites or calls.

--Always log out of banking or payment apps if you are using someone else’s phone or a shared device.
+- Always log out from banking or payment apps when using shared or public devices.

+---

-## UPI & Online Payment Safety
+##  UPI / Financial Safety Tips

--Always carefully check UPI “collect requests” before approving them — scammers often trick users this way.
+- Always check UPI “collect requests” carefully before approving them.
+Scammers often misuse this feature.

--If you ever notice a suspicious transaction, act quickly and contact your bank or block the payment immediately.
+- If you notice any suspicious transaction, immediately contact your bank or block your account.

-## If Something Goes Wrong
+---

+##  Reporting Cybercrime

-If you face any cybercrime or suspicious activity, don’t ignore it.
-Report it here:
+If you face or notice any cybercrime, report it immediately:

--National Cyber Crime Portal: https://cybercrime.gov.in =Cyber Crime Helpline: 1930
+- National Cyber Crime Portal: https://cybercrime.gov.in
+- Cyber Crime Helpline: 1930